 Chevron is working to discover new energy in New Zealand.
-Operations are currently focused on three exploration permits located offshore in the Pegasus and East Coast basins.
+Operations are currently focused on three offshore exploration permits in the Pegasus and East Coast basins.

-In April 2015, Chevron became operator of three exploration permits located offshore New Zealand, in the East Coast and Pegasus basins.
-The deepwater permits cover roughly 6.4 million total acres (25,252 square km).
-Chevron has a 50 percent interest in the permits, or 3.2 million net acres (13,014 sq km).
+In 2015, Chevron became operator of three offshore exploration permits located in the East Coast and Pegasus basins.
+The deepwater permits cover roughly 6.2 million total acres (25,252 sq km).
+Chevron has a 50 percent interest in the permits, or 3.1 million net acres (12,545 sq km).

 The permits are located approximately 100 miles (161 km) east of Wellington in water depths ranging from 2,600 feet (800 m) to more than 9,800 feet (3,000 m).

 During the initial stages, we will study the geological characteristics of the area by collecting data through geochemical, geotechnical, bathymetric and seismic surveys.
-Acquisition of seismic by Schlumberger New Zealand is now underway.
+Acquisition of seismic data by Schlumberger New Zealand as part of a multiclient survey is now underway.

 marketing, retail and refining

-The fuels and lubricants businesses, including our network of Caltex® service stations, have been conducted by our downstream subsidiary, Chevron New Zealand.
-Consumers throughout New Zealand are familiar with Chevron’s Caltex® brand, which first entered the local market in 1936.
-On May 31, 2016, Chevron completed the sale of Chevron New Zealand to Z Energy Limited, a locally owned energy company.
-The Caltex® brand will remain in the New Zealand market through a licensing agreement with Z Energy Limited for an agreed period.
-Our Caltex® lubricant products will still be available in the country through Z Energy Limited as authorized distributor.
+Chevron’s fuels and lubricants businesses in New Zealand, including our network of Caltex® service stations, were operated by our Downstream subsidiary, Chevron New Zealand, through May 2016.
+In June 2016, Chevron completed the sale of Chevron New Zealand to Z Energy Limited, a locally owned energy company.
+The Caltex® brand remains in the New Zealand market through a licensing agreement with Z Energy Limited.
+Our Caltex® lubricant products are available through Z Energy Limited as authorized distributor.

-In mid-2015, data from a multibeam sonar survey was collected as part of a larger program by the National Institute of Water and Atmospheric Research’s (NIWA) to map the seafloor off New Zealand’s east coast.
-In late 2015, Chevron engaged New Zealand’s Fugro-BTW Ltd to conduct a seafloor sampling program.
+In mid-2015, data from a multibeam sonar survey was collected as part of a larger program by New Zealand’s National Institute of Water and Atmospheric Research (NIWA) to map the seafloor off New Zealand’s east coast.
+In late 2015, Chevron engaged the New Zealand company Fugro-BTW Ltd to conduct a seafloor sampling program.

-The sampling program, which involved the use of New Zealand’s NIWA vessel the RV Tangaroa, will enable a better understanding of the permit areas.
+The sampling program, which involved the use of the NIWA vessel RV Tangaroa, will enable a better understanding of the permit areas.
 The data will help characterize naturally occurring hydrocarbon seeps and identify potential hydrocarbon-bearing rocks.

 in the community